 NATURE OF HCB

 Adding CO2 to a water body will not necessarily shift the pH adequately to prevent or disrupt blooms of cyanobacteria, as pH depends on a variety of ambient conditions.
 Previous studies on acidification have pumped CO2 into vats of sample water using tanks of liquid CO2, which can be readily acquired from various vendors.
 The cost of this method will depend partly on whether the multiple bubble lines spanning a lake are derived from one tank or from multiple tanks.
-Multiple tanks can be spaced roughly 10 acres apart with individual bubblers.
+For larger waterbodies, multiple tanks can be evenly spaced with individual bubblers.

 REGULATORY AND POLICY CONSIDERATIONS

 Implementation of acidification equipment may require installation of temporary tubing as well as investment in infrastructure to maintain and support the tools and supplies needed to maintain and monitor the supply of the bubbling system.
 Monitoring lake pH should be embedded in the treatment, as there is no known quantified relationship between the volume of gas added and the response of small lakes.
 Off-target effects are possible to fish and other aquatic life that may be impacted by the sudden shift in pH.
 Additional concerns about mobilization and immobilization of various metals should be considered and will depend on the chemistry of the water body and sediment.
 Various regulatory entities may prohibit shifts in pH more than 1 unit above or below typical background levels to minimize off-target effects of treatment.
 Applicable state water quality criteria must also be considered.

 Brock, Thomas D. 1973.
 “Lower pH limit for the existence of blue-green algae: evolutionary and ecological implications.”
 Science 179 (4072):480-483. doi: https://doi.org/10.1126/science.179.4072.480.